learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 ## Introduction

+**NOTE:** In this lab, you will be setting up a new tool that will simplify the process for forking labs, running tests, and submitting your work. **Please wait to fork this lab until you are told to do so in the instructions below!**

 As you continue your journey into programming, you will learn to use many tools to make your work easier that you only _sort of_ understand.
 Node packages, Ruby gems, libraries, command-line applications, frontend frameworks, etc... many of